St Patrick's Day celebrations, which were postponed due to an outbreak of foot and mouth disease, are to go ahead in Dublin two months late.

 Reporter Michael O'Kane speaks to festival organiser Maria Moynihan about the event and whether the festival should make a permanent move from March to May.
 However reaction on the streets of Dublin to celebrating St Patrick's Day in May was mixed.

-An RTÉ News report by Michael O'Kane broadcast on 20 April 2001.
+An RTÉ News report broadcast on 20 April 2001.
+The reporter is Michael O'Kane.